MediaArea/MediaConch/_posts/2015-09-08-mediatrace.md

 categories: mediatrace
 ---

-# Announcing MediaTrace
-### A Comprehensive Architecture Report for AudioVisual Data
+# Announcing MediaTrace: A Comprehensive Architecture Report for AudioVisual Data

-## What is MediaTrace?

 MediaInfo is pleased to announce the first public release of MediaTrace, a new reporting feature for documenting the structure and contents of digital files with a particular concentration on audiovisual data.
 A complementary tool of MediaInfo that summarizes a file's significant characteristics, MediaTrace offers comprehensive documentation of file information in a powerful XML format for precision identification and conformance checking.